Parliament Votes Against Compulsory Sex And Relationships Education

-Parliament has voted against legislation that would make sex and relationships education (SRE) compulsory in schools - despite the fact that three-quarters of young people believe this would make them safer.
+Parliament has voted against legislation that would make sex and relationships education (SRE) compulsory in schools - despite the fact three-quarters of young people believe this would make them safer, according to Barnardo’s.

 A 2016 parliamentary report found that almost a third of 16-18 year old girls had experienced unwanted touching at school, while NSPPC research shows 27% of 13-17 year old girls have experienced sexual violence in their relationships.